act-rules/act-rules.github.io/_rules/image-accessible-name-descriptive-qt1vmo.md

 #### Failed Example 2

-This `svg` element has an `aria-label` attribute that incorrectly describes the image (aria-label describes W3C Logo but actual image is HTML5 logo).
+This `svg` element has an `aria-label` attribute that incorrectly describes the image (aria-label describes W3C Logo but the actual image is HTML5 logo).

 ```html
 <html lang="en">